 Incidents occurring between 1997 and 2006 at public and private crossings were distributed according to train speed documented on the incident form.
 For purposes of this analysis, staff grouped train speeds into 10-mile-per-hour (mph) increments.
-The highest numbers of incidents at private crossings occurred in the 0-to-10-mile-per-hour category, which can be correlated with yard and switching train movements.
-The highest numbers of incidents at public crossings occurred in the 40-to- 50-mile-per-hour speed category, which can be correlated with average speed of passenger and freight train service and with 0-to-10-mile-per-hour yard and switching train movements.
+The highest numbers of incidents at private crossings occurred in the 0-to-10-mph category, which can be correlated with yard and switching train movements.
+The highest numbers of incidents at public crossings occurred in the 40-to-50-mph speed category, which can be correlated with average speed of passenger and freight train service and with 0-to-10-mph yard and switching train movements.
 Although the resultant curves for private and public crossings differ in magnitude (Figure 7), they show peaks in the same speed categories and are otherwise rather similar.